OptimalDesignLab/PDESolver.jl/docs/src/interfaces.md

            For continuous Galerkin discretizations, the corresponding "scatter" (ie. `res_vec` -> res`) may not exist.

+`res_edge`: a 4 dimensional array sometimes used for edge-based data structure.
+            This feature does not work.
+This array must exist and should be of size 0.
 `M`:  The mass matrix of the entire mesh.
 Because SBP operators have diagonal
       mass matrices, this is a vector.
 Length numDofPerNode x numNodes (where numNodes is the number of nodes in the entire mesh).